BRaVa-genetics/universal-saige/walkthrough/README.md

 Here, each gene (coded according to ensembl ID in column 1) receives two lines, a variant line (`var`) and an annotation line `anno` (column two).
 All subsequent information on each pair of gene specific lines contains space delimited information mapping the variant information onto the associated annotation(s).

-Finally, we perform the chromosome-phenotype specific association test:
+Finally, we perform the association testing for chromosome 11:

 ```
 bash 02_step2_SPAtests_variant_and_gene.sh \